Zelatrix/golf-compiler/README.md

 ---
 Version 0.0.4 introduces the capability to increment and decrement the value of variables using the `+=` and `-=` operators, as well as the `while` loop and the ability for users to write their own functions.
 Functions in GOLF are defined using the `function` keyword, and the main body of the function is denoted using a pair of curly braces.

 Also in this iteration of the compiler, are two new operations to acompany the `+=` and `-=` operations, namely, the `*=` and `/=` operations to multiply or divide the value of a variable by a specified amount.
 This iteration also changes the syntax slightly for Boolean negation, as the operator was already in use.
-To avoid the clash, the Boolean negation operation has been changed to a more Java-like syntax asopposed to a Haskell-like syntax, and it can now be used with the `!=` operator, but it functions the same as before.
+To avoid the clash, the Boolean negation operation has been changed to a more Java-like syntax as opposed to a Haskell-like syntax, and it can now be used with the `!=` operator, but it functions the same as before.

 **References**
 - https://blog.usejournal.com/writing-your-own-programming-language-and-compiler-with-python-a468970ae6df